suraj6566/Restrobuddy/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+#`how can you place order`

+1.choose your dining or delivery food
+2.choose our fav restaurant
+3.add items in cart.
+4.click on cart and sign up and login.
+5.add your address and make payment . happy order !!!

 ### `npm test`

 Launches the test runner in the interactive watch mode.\